Brief Summary

 Outcome Time Frame

-Onset of cardiac arrest until either ROSC or death up to 24 hours
+Onset of in-hospital cardiac arrest event until either ROSC or death up to 24 hours

 Outcome Measure